Grudz/Grudz.github.io/index.md

 **Pratt Miller (2021 - Present)**

 At Pratt Miller, I wrote an obstacle detection algorithm for a mobile robotic platform with a LiDAR.
 I created and devoloped this algortihm using Unreal Engine, ROS, and C++.
-Currently, I'm working on a separate project implementing an Unreal Engine project on a different vehicle platform.
+Currently, I'm working specifically on an Unreal Engine application.

 **Oakland University (2016 - 2020)**

-My fondest memories of my time at Oakland University revolve around the people I met through classes, hockey, internships, and the Autonomous Vehicle Club.
-These experiences taught me the value of stepping outside my comfort zone.
+Experiences I had at OU taught me the value of stepping outside my comfort zone.
 I developed relationships with professors beyond class topics that provided me great insight into potential careers.
-I was the youngest by two to four years on OU’s hockey team.
+My freshman year, I was the youngest player on OU’s hockey team.
 I was fortunate to have a physical outlet playing a sport I love while gaining friendships and confidence.
 In the Autonomous Vehicle Club, I earned a role as Vice President and gained experience collaborating with an intelligent and diverse team.

----

-### Webpage Sections:
+**Webpage Sections:**

 CBS TV Interview, Robotic Software Projects, Autonomous Vehicle Club, 6502 Computer, Machine Learning